The Sopranos & Mental Health: A Survey of 10 Complex Characters

 The Tragedy of Vin Makazian

 Additionally, when it comes to mental suffering in season one, we have Detective Vin Makazian.
-Yeah, that guy who took sick pleasure in traumatizing Dr. Melfi’s date after pulling the pair over under false pretenses.
-When Tony asked Det.
-Makazian to look into Dr. Melfi, it was undoubtedly inappropriate and a total misuse of power.
+When Tony asked Makazian to “look into” Dr. Melfi, it was undoubtedly inappropriate and a total misuse of power by Tony.

-However, Tony didn’t (or should I say did-dent?) request intimidation, and especially not a scene involving taunting Dr. Melfi and traumatizing her date.
+However, Tony didn’t request intimidation, and especially not a scene involving taunting Dr. Melfi and traumatizing her date.
 The phrase “hurt people, hurt people comes to mind” here.

 Janice "Parvati" Soprano